Addiction Recovery with Integrative Psychiatry

 Can Natural Medicine Help Like Methadone?

-We don’t replace medical detox or prescribe pharmaceuticals — but we can support your brain in similar, stabilising ways.
+We don’t replace medical detox or prescribe pharmaceuticals — but we can support the brain in similar, stabilising ways when used appropriately and alongside proper care.

-Some clients use targeted nutrients such as NAC (N-acetylcysteine) to reduce cravings and calm the glutamate pathways that fuel compulsive use.
-Others benefit from herbal formulas that build steadily in the body, easing tension and smoothing the transition as they prepare to taper.
+Some clients benefit from targeted nutrients such as NAC (N-acetylcysteine) to help reduce cravings and calm the glutamate pathways that drive compulsive use.
+Others respond well to herbal and nutritional formulas that build gradually in the body, easing nervous-system tension and helping smooth the transition as they prepare to taper.

-They help reduce the internal “drive” to use — allowing your nervous system to feel steadier, calmer, and more in control.
+By helping reduce the internal “drive” to use, these supports can allow the nervous system to feel steadier, calmer, and more in control, creating space for recovery work to take hold.

 “I thought it was just stress…”